gtekle/qemer-budget-app/README.md

 # Qemer Budget App

-> Develop knowledge on Ruby and RoR by creating a recipe application where you can login, add and browse recipes, and buy inventory goods.
+> This project is built as part of the Microverse Full-stack software development training to develop knowledge on Ruby and Ruby on Rails by creating a mobile web application where you can login and manage your expenses.
+You can also categorize expenses into different categories.

 This project is made as part of Microverse program.